-Some issues may arise when you use the Cut, Copy, and Paste commands in a document with Track Changes turned on.
-If this occurs, turn off Track Change when you use these edit commands.
+Some issues may arise when you use the Cut, Copy, and Paste commands in a document and have Track Changes turned on.
+If this occurs, we suggest that you turn off Track Change when you use these edit commands.

 Deleting Citations